connorbode/filestoragevm/TOKENOMICS.md

 ## Uploading Data

 There is a fixed cost of 1 token per block to upload data.
-In a real deployment, the cost would likely have to be much more complex.
+In a real deployment, the cost of uploading would have to be a function of many different factors to make the economy sustainable.

 ## Staking